abhishekarya1/DSA-2k23/ll.md

 => x = z
 ```

-**Length of the cycle**: find cycle start point, count till it is encountered again
+**Length of the cycle**: find cycle start point, count till it is encountered again.

 **Floyd's Cycle Detection Algorithm** can be used for other applications apart from LL loops too:
 - [Happy Number](https://leetcode.com/problems/happy-number)